saurabhburewar/ML_Mapping-RGB-face-video-data-to-core-body-temperature-at-runtime-RAKSHAK/README.md

 ## RGB <-> Temperature mapping (using Dataset I)

 To find any relation between the RGB image of a person and the temperature of the person we have used convolutional neural networks.
 The images have been divided based on their respective body temperature and various convolutional neural networks were experimented with to find any underlying mapping function.
 The data was resized to 256 x 256 pixels for easy training.
 Appropriate weights were added to each temperature class in order to adjust for the unequal distribution of data.

+We experimented with different models with results in the accuracy range of 20 % to 50 % and losses in the range of 2 to 4.

+## Generation of NIR images from RGB (using EPFL dataset)

+The data is pre-processed and augmented for training.
+We tried to solve this problem using different approaches with multiple models in each approach.
+Finally, the best result was obtained and after some post-processing we get the below result -

+## Generation of NIR images from RGB (using IITJ dataset)

+Similar experiments with the IITJ datasets gave us the below results -